bobbicodes/towelie/README.md

 # Installation:

 Towelie is written in C, so it can run smoothly on really crappy, knotted, or strung-out towels, with minimal headaches and good resistance to fraying.
 Towelie doesn't care what kind of material you're running, as long as it's still got most of its fibers.
-Just download "prompt.c" and type the following shit depending on your Towelie Platform:
+Just download "towel.c" and type the following shit depending on your Towelie Platform:

 ## MacinTowels: